-In an attempt to understand the accumulation of technological capabilities experienced by Brazilian suppliers to the aeronautic sector, this paper explains the differences in activities carried out among them and technological changes implemented since the 1970s to 2002.
-The study makes the connection between activities undertaken and their impact in terms of technological change implemented and level of technological capability built up by the SMEs.
-Additionally, it also distinguishes this connection over time, aiming at identifying if there were any differences in the factors influencing the accumulation of technological capabilities experienced by the SMEs.
+In an attempt to understand the role of national buyers, foreign buyers and research institutions (universities and technological centres) to Brazilian SMEs development, this paper explains the differences in activities carried out among them to the accumulation of technological capabilities experienced by these SMEs.
+The study makes the connection between activities undertaken and their impact in terms of technological change implemented and level of technological capability acquired by the SMEs.
+Additionally, it also distinguishes this connection over time, aiming at identifying if there were any accumulation of technological capabilities experienced by the SMEs.
+The main question is whether there are any differences in the role of the national and foreign buyers compared with research institutions to the accumulation of technological capabilities or not.

-1 Consultant at the Brazilian Agency for Industrial Development - ABDI (www.abdi.com.br).
-Contact details: roargou2003@yahoo.com; rosane.marques@abdi.com.br.
+Consultant at the Brazilian Agency for Industrial Development - ABDI (www.abdi.com.br).
+Contact details: rosane.marques@abdi.com.br.